leandroroser/dbR6/README.md

 ## dbR6

-This package defines the dbR6 class, an R6 class which offers methods for creation and manipulation of SQLite tables.
+This package defines the dbR6 class, a system with methods for creation and manipulation of SQLite databases.
 During the construction of the object, a database is created in-memory or on-disk.
 Tables can then be added and manipulated with methods provided by the class.

 ## Available methods